Lab Mission Statement

 Alexander Everett

-I am a bioinformatics student at Utah Tech, and my interests in the field of biology include medicine and pharmacology.
-After getting my bachelor's, I plan on going for a PhD and then working in the pharmaceutical industry.
-My ideal focus is oncology or psychiatric medicine.
-I spend his spare time writing creatively, having had some of my work published in literary magazines.
+I study bioinformatics at Utah Tech University.
+My interests include medicine and pharmacology.
+After receiving my Bachelor's, I plan on pursuing a master’s and then Ph.D. with the intent on working in the pharmaceutical industry (focusing on oncological or psychiatric medicine).
+I spend my spare time writing creatively, having won an award for my poetry and my work performed by the Utah Tech Theatre Department.

 Vicente Fernandez Lara